The truth is that international health insurance and travel insurance provide very different types of coverage.

 The benefit is that they can sometimes be cheaper!

-As digital nomads, we prefer global coverage travel insurance policies because it gives us more flexibility with our digital nomad lifestyle.
+As digital nomads, we prefer global coverage one way travel insurance policies because it gives us more flexibility with our digital nomad lifestyle.

 Duration Of Coverage